Manure Spreading Advisory (MSA)

 This map is most useful when used in conjunction with the Application Risk Management system.
 If the risk rating for your location allows manure application, follow up by filling out the ARM Worksheet to see if application for a specific field is okay.
 For more information, talk to your local nutrient management planner.

 Need to spread on a higher risk day to avoid a lagoon breach?
-First, contact your planner for local advise, then click here and follow these steps.
+First, contact your planner for local advice, then click here and follow these steps.

 Please note, even if this map says your risk is low, it cannot account for every variable or condition present on your field.
 It is your responsibility to use your best judgment and adhere to all application guidelines outlined in your plan.
 Always err on the side of caution to prevent unwanted discharges.
 Manure application practices that cause a discharge can lead to fines and/or necessitate a CAFO permit for your facility.
 The contents of this webpage and its creators assume no responsibility for inappropriate manure application.
 Proper application is ultimately your responsibility.